SynapseFI/SynapseRuby/README.md

 ## Running the Test Suite

 If you haven't already, set the `TEST_CLIENT_ID` and `TEST_CLIENT_SECRET` environment variables in `.env` file .
+Please read and update user_test.rb and error_test.rb files with your user own user_id

 To run all tests, execute: